What do you do when you really want to take a break from marriage?

-I mean that in the literal sense; talking it out in prayer, amidst tears, reading my Bible, journaling, allowing the Spirit of God to work on my attitudes and change my own heart.
+I mean that in the literal sense; talking it out in prayer, moment-by-moment.
+In tears, journaling, allowing the Spirit of God to work on my attitudes and change my own heart.

-It turned out that “taking my issues to God” was not a one-time thing, but a constant personal habit and discipline I had to cultivate.
+It turned out that “taking my issues to God” was not a one-time thing, it was a constant habit and discipline I had to cultivate.

 I would learn that a great marriage is not something you create on the side.
 You can’t pick and choose; it is not “I’ll have a burger, hold the fries” type of thing.